andrew/ultimate-awesome/README.md

 - [blog](https://github.com/cubxxw/blog) - 环游世界旅游，创业做 AI 产品，一种比较新的方式和理念生活创业，欢迎订阅 RSS
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.
 - [awesome-openclassroom-d-veloppeur-d-application-php-symfony](https://github.com/emicheldev/awesome-openclassroom-d-veloppeur-d-application-php-symfony) - Liste de toutes les ressources qui vous aident à avancer vite dans votre formation chez Openclassrooms.
+- [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
 - [awesome-pl-concepts](https://github.com/glyh/awesome-pl-concepts) - An menu/quick reference for Programming Language concepts.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
 - [awesome-acme](https://github.com/henesy/awesome-acme) - A curated list of awesome Acme editor documents and software.